Information and documents providing guidance on commonly asked home-to-school questions

 However receiving your pass may take longer during busy periods.

-It costs £10 to replace a travel pass that's:
+It costs £10 to replace a travel pass that has been:

 Children will get free transport if their parents get the maximum level of working tax credit or the child is entitled to free school meals (due to low income) and they are either: